reckerp/fontys-thesis-template/README.md

 - **Fully automatic word counting** - powered by the wordometer package!
 - Automatic table of contents, list of figures, and list of tables
 - Support for abbreviations and glossary
+- **Mermaid chart support** - create professional diagrams using the oxdraw package
 - Harvard/APA citation style
 - Statement of authenticity
 - Customizable fonts (body text and monospace)